bornfight/README/careers/junior-mid-senior.md

 ## In addition, a possible add-on modifier to your position is:

+-   Team Lead 1
 -   Team Lead 2
--   Team Lead 1
 -   Team Lead 3

-Which define your role in developing people and making them grow on the seniority scale.
+This add-on defines your role as team leader responsible for team members' career development and their position.

-The document is very thorough defining every aspect of every position in detail, in regard to 4 main categories that can fit into any job description (it doesn't necessarily have to be a dev role, it aims to be agnostic of the actual job)
+The document is very thorough defining every aspect of every position in detail, in regards to 4 main categories that can fit into any job description (it doesn't necessarily have to be a dev role, it aims to be agnostic of the actual job)